 - salt and fresh ground black pepper to taste

 - Preheat oven to 350F/180C.
 Spray an 8″ x 8″ or 8″ x 11″ baking dish with olive oil or non-stick spray.
 (I originally used the small size, but now I prefer a slightly bigger dish.)
 Wash the squash and cut in slices or half-moon slices.
 Wash basil, spin dry or dry with paper towels and finely chop or slice.
 (I used a mini salad spinner to dry the basil and Herb Scissors to cut into thin slices.)
 Slice green onions.

-- When the zucchini is nearly cooked through, take the casserole dish out of the oven and sprinkle over the remaining 1/2 cup of grated white cheese, plus a little more Parmesan if desired.
+- When the zucchini is nearly cooked through, take the casserole dish out of the oven and sprinkle over the remaining 1/2 cup of grated mozzarella, plus a little more Parmesan if desired.
 Put the dish back in the oven and bake 10-15 minutes longer, or until the cheese is melted and nicely browned and zucchini is fully cooked.
 Serve hot.

 - This kept well in the fridge overnight, but mine was gone the next day so I don’t know if it would last longer than that!